betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 So far using a camera-based approach to mipmap level selection combined with just point sampling at each texture sample has held up very well in Takua!
 In fact, the [Scandinavian Room](https://blog.yiningkarlli.com/2018/02/scandinavian-room-scene.html) scene from earlier this year was rendered using the mipmap approach described in this post as well.
+Long term, I would like to spend more time looking in to (and perhaps implementing) a covariance tracing based approach.
+While Takua currently gets by with just point sampling, filtering becomes much more important for other effects, such as glinty microfacet materials, and covariance tracing based filtering seems to be the best currently known solution for these cases.

 In an upcoming post, I'm aiming to write about how Takua's texture caching system works in conjunction with the mipmapping system described in this post.
 As mentioned earlier, I'm also planning a (hopefully) short-ish post about supporting multiple uv sets, and how that impacts a mipmapping and texture caching system.